YamamotoDesu/HelloRxSwift/README.md

 ```

-## 3. "from" operator creates an observable of individual type from an array of elements.
+## 3. 'from' operator creates an observable of individual type from an array of elements.

 ```swift
 import RxSwift